JNRowe/jnrowe.github.io/articles/tips/BTS_as_a_task_manager.rst

 Conclusions
 -----------

-That really is all it takes to use ``be``, and that is why I find a |BTS| to be a nice solution for managing all kinds of random tasks.
+That really is all it takes to use :command:`be`, and that is why I find a |BTS| to be a nice solution for managing all kinds of random tasks.
 I have a Bugs Everywhere database in my home directory that over the past year has stored just over 600 bugs from shopping lists to actual bugs with my configurations files, and I’ve apparently managed to complete 95% of them!

 Bonus material
 --------------

-One of the little tricks I like to do is override the ``cd`` command to automatically display the bug list when I enter a directory that contains a Bugs Everywhere database, and it is very simple to do:
+One of the little tricks I like to do is override the :command:`cd` command to automatically display the bug list when I enter a directory that contains a Bugs Everywhere database, and it is very simple to do: